Kalzak/kalzak.github.io/_posts/2023-10-09-You-Will-Write-Safe-Code.markdown

 The cost of execution on Starknet is far cheaper than that of Ethereum, which means you don’t need to resort to extreme measures to craft heavily optimized yet potentially convoluted code.
 Now, we’re not saying you should start writing `O(n^3)` algorithms just because costs are lower, but that you can shift your focus towards sound algorithm design rather than obsessing over optimizing every single line.
 This approach often leads to code that is not only elegant but also more readable and less prone to errors.

 For example, on more expensive chains where Solidity is used, you may find inline assembly is used in some places to write more efficient code and reduce gas costs, sometimes at the cost of readability.
-Make no mistake, at Nethermind, we love looking at optimization problems, and there is absolutely a place for inline assembly.
+Make no mistake, I love looking at optimization problems, and there is absolutely a place for inline assembly.
 When done right, it can have a great impact; however, experience is needed to ensure your code behaves exactly the way you intend it to.
 In Cairo, you can simply write well-designed code that’s easy to read with less complexity, while still enjoying the benefits of lower execution costs.

 # Immutable variables by default